 - Goals.
 What is this person’s ultimate goal?
 What do they want to achieve?

 Admittedly: A customer journey map seems like an enormous task, especially for a small team and even more so for the self-employed.
-Keep in mind that this map doesn't have to be perfect right away.
+Bear in mind that this map doesn’t have to be perfect straight away.
 It is a living document.

 It can also serve as a reminder of what you don’t yet know about your customers and their problems, questions and challenges during the development phase.